Jay Lee Webb: First marriage (1961–1963)

 He met his first wife, Louise Davis, at a banquet in Columbus, Ohio, on April 28, 1961.
 She moved to Memphis, Tennessee, with him in May, and he moved to his mother's home in Indiana in August of that year.
 She became pregnant in early June, and they were married on June 20, 1961, at St. Patrick Catholic Church in Memphis.
 On February 10, 1962, their daughter, Yvonne Clara Webb, was born at Memphis Medical Center in Memphis.
 She contracted tonsillitis in August 1962, and died on September 2, 1962.
 She is buried at Elmwood Cemetery in Memphis.
 In late September 1962, after the death of their daughter, his wife returned to Columbus and he filed for divorce on the grounds of desertion on September 29, 1962.
 The divorce was finalized on January 11, 1963.

 Second and final marriage (1971–1996)

 While performing in Camden, Tennessee, between April 6–8 of 1971, he met his fan Lou Anne Robinson.
 They began courting, and she moved to Nashville with him.
 She became pregnant in early May, and they sang a duet on the song "You Are The One" to be his second to last song.
-She gave birth to son on January 7, 1972, at Saint Thomas Midtown Hospital in Nashville.
+She gave birth to a son on January 7, 1972, at Saint Thomas Midtown Hospital in Nashville.
 After a move in March 1972, Lou Anne became pregnant again with their second child.
 They moved again to a bigger house outside of Nashville in Hendersonville in July 1972.
 On November 27, 1972, at Hendersonville Medical Center, their daughter was born.
 Both children grew up in Hendersonville; their dad became a drugstore owner, and their mother became a secretary.